Antofagasta sells solar park stake in Chile, calls for power auction

 The firm said in a statement it had agreed to sell its 40 percent stake in the 69.5-megawatt Javiera solar park in north-central Chile to Atlas Renewable Energy, a Latin America-focused solar platform launched in March by English private equity fund Actis.

 Antofagasta participated in the park through EnergiaAndina, a joint venture with Australia's Origin Energy.
-Javiera was originally constructed by now-bankrupt SunEdison, and is now 100 percent owned by Atlas.
+Javiera was originally constructed by now-bankrupt SunEdison.

-"Atlas is pleased to conclude another important acquisition to grow its footprint in Chile, with long-term contracted projects with high quality offtakers," the company's chief executive, Carlos Barrera, wrote in an email.
-"We're looking forward to explore further growth opportunities in the region."

 Antofagasta did not disclose a price for the sale but said that as part of the transaction, it had renegotiated the prices of the energy produced by the park.